jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
 Less visual clutter.
-Reading it might not be worth the time.
+Reading it might not be worth your time.

 ### No Unused / Outcommented Code

-Prefer not to leave unused (or outcommented) code around.
-If needed, it might be moved it to an `Archive` folder.
+Avoid keeping unused or commented-out code.
+If necessary, you can move it to an `Archive` folder.

 Reason:
 Unused code might clutter your vision or may make the suggestion that it was outcommented in error.